 Before and After Stencil Ideas

-We’ll start off with our cutest project, this DIY Gnome.
-What Hubs thought were scraps from lining the base of his refurbished sewing machines, I turned into a Christmas Sweater stencilled hat and mitts for an adorable (but mischievous) gnome.
+We’ll start off with our cutest project, this winter-inspired DIY Gnome.
+What Hubs thought were scraps (after lining the bases of his refurbished sewing machines with grey felt), I turned into a Christmas Sweater stencilled hat and mitts.

-And then I lit up the hat.
+And then I lit up the hat of our adorable, but mischievous, gnome.
 So much fun!

 Stencil ideas Tip #1: Tools